mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 a_strategy = layout("mp", ("sp", "dp"))
 ```

-Notice that the "[a0, a1, a2, a3]" of the tensor a is sliced twice to the "sp" and "mp" axes of the device, so that the result comes out as:
+It can be seen that the "[a0, a1, a2, a3]" of the tensor a is sliced twice to the "sp" and "mp" axes of the device, so that the result comes out as:

 ![image](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindspore/source_zh_cn/model_train/parallel/images/advanced_operator_parallel_view1.PNG)

-The following is exemplified by a concrete example in which the user computes a two-dimensional matrix multiplication over 8 cards: `Y = (X * W)` , where the devices are organized according to `2 * 2 * 2`, and the cut of X coincides with the cut of the tensor a described above:
+The following is exemplified by a concrete example in which the user computes a two-dimensional matrix multiplication over 8 cards: `Y = (X * W)` , where the devices are organized according to `2 * 2 * 2`, and the cut of X coincides with the cut of the tensor a.
+The code is as follows:

 ```python
 import mindspore.nn as nn